-Many protection practitioners, new and old, who seek certification do not have a clear understanding of the concept as defined by most other industries.
-That is largely because of the huge number of bodyguard/EP training providers who use the word certification as a marketing tool, without any real idea of what it means.
+Many protection practitioners, new and old, who seek certification do not clearly understand the concept as defined by most other industries.
+That is because of the huge number of bodyguard/EP training providers who use the word certification as a marketing tool without any real idea of what it means.

 Training and Certification

-The simple fact is that training community does not set the criteria for certification.
-If the EP/Security Driver industry wants to be recognized by the job market as credible and professional, the industry must do what other industries do – follow the guidelines recognized by credentialing organizations.
+The simple fact is that the training community does not set the criteria for certification.
+Suppose the EP/Security Driver industry wants to be recognized by the job market as credible and professional.
+In that case, the industry must do what other industries do – follow the guidelines recognized by credentialing organizations.
 These organizations require a combination of experience and a certification process that ensures an individual has been tested and measured against an objective standard.

 The major issue is experience vs. certification.
 It may be hard to accept, but you cannot enter a training program with little or no experience and, at the end of five, seven, or whatever days later, be certified by those who have conducted the training.